mfikes/cljs-bean/README.md

 ;; => #js {:a 1, :c 3, :e 5, :g 7}
 ```

-It is not possible for `assoc`, or `conj` to produce a bean if any of the keys added are incompatible:
+It is not possible for `assoc` or `conj` to produce a bean if, for example, a string key is
+added to a bean configured to keywordize keys:

 ```clojure
 (assoc (bean #js {:a 1}) "b" 2 :c 3)